 1. If you feel that you will be making a lot of online purchases in the future, consider trying to get a separate credit card to use only for these transactions.
 It is easier to track all transactions if they are the only items listed with this card's transaction records.
 Additionally, you don't need to worry about your own funds being compromised, even temporarily, if you are a victim of fraud.

 2. Be wary of the emails you get, even if they appear to be from the retailer you trust.
 Never click on a link that directs you to a website other than the main one you shopped on.
 Should you do, you may become vulnerable to a scam.
 Rather than simply clicking an email hyperlink, just go as much as your browser and type in the web site you want to go to.
 It really is much safer that way.

-1. When you are shopping on the web, make sure that you are only shopping on secure websites.
-Look in the website URL plus it should display "https" rather than the usual "http" at the beginning.
-Also have an up-to-date copy of anti-virus running on your computer too.
-This will ensure that you have a safe online shopping experience.
+3. When you are shopping online, make sure that you are merely shopping on secure websites.
+Look in the web site URL and it also should display "https" rather than the usual "http" at the beginning.
+Always have an up-to-date copy of anti-virus running on your computer as well.
+This will make certain you have a safe online shopping experience.

 4. A great way to stay safe when shopping online is to prevent clicking any web addresses that are sent into your email.
 If you are expecting an email from a company, go to the actual website and do not click any links.
 Legitimate businesses do not send emails asking for personal information or account information.

 5. Before you start your web shopping, be sure that you've got up-to-date antivirus software.
 Shopping online is a hotbed for suspect websites.
 Some individuals build stores with the goal to infect your computer with malware.
 It's best that you take precautions prior to visiting any stores, no matter how reputable you feel they are.